Special Services and Opportunities

 Department of Residential Living and Learning

-The housing residency requirement stipulates that all beginning single undergraduate students who are not commuting from the home of their parents or legal guardian must reside in University housing (residence halls) and to purchase a University meal plan.
+The housing residency requirement stipulates that all beginning single undergraduate students who are not commuting from the home of their parents or legal guardian must reside in university housing (residence halls) and to purchase a university meal plan.
 Students planning to live at home in Commerce or the immediate vicinity are required to file a notarized Commuting Authorization form with the Department of Residence Life prior to registration.
 Students must notify the Department of Residence Life of any change in name or address.
 For cost information regarding both single and family housing, please contact the Department of Residence Life, Texas A&M-Commerce, P.O.
 Box 3011, Commerce, TX 75429 or call 903-886-5797.
-Additional information is available at the department’s website at www7.tamuc.edu/reslife .
+Additional information is available at the department’s website at www.tamuc.edu/reslife .

 Single student housing provides students with the opportunity to experience the advantages of on-campus living.
-Single students will have the opportunity to select from coed, Greek, a small female hall, single or double room assignments, and apartment facilities.
+Single students will have the opportunity to select from co-ed, Greek, a small female hall, single or double room assignments, and apartment facilities.
 Each of these facilities will offer unique opportunities for students.

-Once a single student application and $100 deposit is received applicants will receive an assignment letter and room and meal plan contracts prior to the beginning of the semester.
+Once a single student application and $100 deposit is received, applicants will receive an assignment letter and room and meal plan contracts prior to the beginning of the semester.

 Once a family housing application and a $100 deposit is received, applicants will receive an assignment letter and a housing contract prior to the beinning of the semester.

-The Counseling Center provides free services to currently enrolled University students.
+The Counseling Center provides free services to currently enrolled university students.
 Counselors are available to listen, lend support and help students meet the daily challenges of college life.
 Programs and services are offered that will help students maximize their potential for personal and academic success.
-Services include individual and group counseling, crisis intervention, and consultation and referral.
+Services include individual, couples, and group counseling, crisis intervention, consultation and referral.
 Legal assistance, educational outreach, biofeedback, and a relaxation room are also available.
 Confidentiality is respected, and counseling records are not included as part of a student's academic record.
-For more information about services or to schedule an appointment, com by the Counseling Center in the Halladay Student Services Building, Room 204, or contact 903-886-5145.
+For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, Room 204, or contact 903-886-5145.
 We encourage all students to take advantage of the services the Counseling Center has to offer.
 Sometimes a little help can make a big difference!

 Sam Rayburn Student Center (SRSC)